 If you have the capacity, Stockholm Resilience Centre’s Wayfinder Guide is an excellent, recently developed resource for a thorough, science-based resilience assessment.
 Although it was developed primarily with rural resource-dependent communities in mind, it has been successfully used with urban communities as well.

 - Read how it has been used (as an early version) in an urban setting in this scholarly article.

 Option D. I’m in a position to lead (or advocate for) our local government to take this on as an official, funded project.

 Stockholm Resilience Centre’s Wayfinder Guide (as discussed above in Option C) can be used by governments and may be useful for implementation within existing structures.
-If you’re a larger city and you have significant funding available, consider applying to join Rockefeller Foundation’s 100 Resilient Cities program as a “sponsored city.”
+If you’re a larger city and you have significant funding available, Resilient Cities Catalyst and Global Resilient Cities Network (both offshoots of Rockefeller Foundation’s “100 Resilient Cities” program) are resources worth looking into.